Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 Kody continued tugging at Tom and he was being very insistent.
 Finally, Tom picked Kody up by his shoulders and in an angry tone of voice, he asked!

 “What do you want Kody?
-I have to find something soft quick, I'm running out of time.
+I must find something soft quick; I’m running out of time.
 Please leave me alone for now.”